 The Quest KACE Systems Management Appliance is another worthy contender, but it’s a broader endpoint management tool.
 It covers a wide range of endpoints, including laptops, servers, IoT devices and printers.
 It goes well beyond patch management to include service desk capabilities, server monitoring, and inventory and asset management, among other features.

-Key Patch Management Features
+Key Features of Patch Management Solutions

 Here are some of the key features in patch management tools: